momo78li/PIXZERIA-PROD/replit.md

 - June 16, 2025.
 Replaced "Schnickschnack" with "unnötige Extras" and removed all "KMU" references, using "Unternehmen" instead for clearer business targeting
 - June 16, 2025.
 Updated pricing structure to premium positioning: Starter €999, Professional €1,699, Business €2,499 for better market positioning
 - June 16, 2025.
 Added optional PIXZERIA Hosting service to packages (€29/€49/€79 monthly) with professional hosting features, automated updates, and complete customer management system
+- June 19, 2025.
+Removed blog, career, partnership and referral sections from website and footer navigation, updated all footer links to point to correct sections, fixed section IDs for proper navigation
 ```

 ## User Preferences